-In the bath.
 This is where the magic happened!
 This bath bomb bobbed and weaved through the water like it was swimming in the ocean.
 It fizzed, and at first you could see it releasing a peach coloured stream into the water along with a small amount of foam.
 This then turned into different colours such as pink and purple.
 Not only did this provide colour to the surface of the water, but underneath left trails of a gold shimmer, giving a liquid gold effect.
 So while this bath bomb continued with the visual show it also entertained me by providing audio in the form of popping sounds thanks to it containing popping candy.
 Very different, fun to listen to and watch and the fizzing of this made it even more special.

 Never have I ever seen a rose gold coloured bath before!
 When I say bath of course I mean the water in the bath.
 It was so pretty, and it was a nice surprise to see that once bath time was over it wasn’t an issue cleaning up and everything washed away easily.
 And as for how my skin felt once pampering was over?
 Totally normal, not dry and it didn’t flare up my psoriasis.

 To look at it, its a lovely product and compared to others looks quite natural and earthy but with a touch of glamour thanks to the crystals.
 How this behaved in the water and what it turned the bath water into was beautiful.
 The thing I found disappointing was the lack of scent.
 It needed a stand out scent to match how great this looked, and this would have provided an A Class bathing experience.
 So if you need fragrance in the bath, this isn’t for you.
 But a pretty bath?
 Its worth trying out.
 For me though ideally I need the combination of the two to truly enjoy my 30 mins plus in the bath tub.
 Not a repeat purchase for me but glad I tried it.

 It’s no longer available to buy in store in the UK and I think this was around the £6.00 mark.
 Definitely worthwhile checking out there other bath bombs to get bath art AND fragrance here.